 RARE by Goodwill is a new concept store that is a fresh take on a historical brand.
 Goodwill was created as a platform to generate jobs through many different avenues, one of which is the sale of donated goods.
 We partnered with Goodwill Orange County to create a new retail experience--not the thrift or second hand store that most people are all familiar with.
 RARE by Goodwill is an inspiring space that adds tangible value to the community through job training and placement via store profits.

-CREATIVE DIRECTION - CONCEPTUAL DESIGN - STRATEGY - NAMING - BRANDING & LOGO - PACKAGING - ENVIRONMENTAL DESIGN - SPACE PLANNING - CUSTOM FURNITURE & FIXTURES - SOURCED FURNITURE & FIXTURES - INSTALLATIONS - DISPLAYS
+CREATIVE DIRECTION - CONCEPTUAL DESIGN - STRATEGY - NAMING - ART DIRECTION - BRANDING & LOGO - PACKAGING - ENVIRONMENTAL DESIGN - SPACE PLANNING - CUSTOM FURNITURE & FIXTURES - SOURCED FURNITURE & FIXTURES - INSTALLATIONS - DISPLAYS

 RARE x GOODWILL STORE

 Custom furniture and fixtures fill the RARE Store in Anaheim.
 Donated items are thoughtfully merchandised and custom displays highlight the hand selected products.
 Not only beautiful and functional, every piece speaks to some part of the story of Goodwill.
 RARE not only includes merchandized clothing, but collections of vintage items, a reading nook, home goods, and a record listening area.

 Scroll left and right for more images

 The furniture, fixtures and displays in RARE pull inspiration from different elements of the Goodwill story and incorporate it in a variety of details.